Carbon Nanotube And Kevlar Interchangeable For Main Motor Friction Clutch Shaft Setup

 During the prototype build with flight computer CC3D, for the 5-V power supply, the 1.25mm-pitch connector that came with the buck converter had a current rating of 1A, sufficient with power tapping by servos plus a Full HD camera system (either Raspberry Pi or Runcam Thumb consumes less than 0.38A or 0.28A, respectively, and an analog camera with its video transmission have 0.5A extra current).
 The vendors often mistakenly label the Molex Picoblade 1.25 mm-pitch connectors as JST connectors.
 Here, the actual trade name is used throughout this build.
 In the following video, the current is measured on the power output of the buck converter, which powers 3 servos, a 70mA CC3D flight computer, and the 30mA 2.4GHz RF receiver.

-For the production build, the unplanned power budget is over a 9+V power supply of the flight computer, so the accessory wire with the flight computer is always safe.
-Pictured here is the female half of the 10-cm set for flight computer power tapping over the battery of 12+V; the male half is for the RF control receiver.
+For the production build, the Picoblade connection is on a 10+V power supply of the flight computer directly from the battery, so the accessory wire with the flight computer is always safe with a more than doubled voltage and half the current.
+Pictured here is the female half of the 10-cm set for flight computer power tapping over the battery of 10+V; the male half is for the RF control receiver.
 These are the same PicoBlade connector wires for the prototype build.
-We can think of the 12+V tapping wires as more than twice as capable as the 5V tapping wires.
-One half of the double capability is the planned power budget (flight computer/servos/RF RX); the other half is the unplanned (Raspberry Pi/camera/VTX/GPS).

-The production flight computer taps power directly from the battery terminal at the main ESC as pictured here on the left.
+The production flight computer taps power directly from the battery terminal at the main ESC as pictured here.
+This is designed so that no desoldering of the original factory ESC soldering work.
+This solves heat damages of soldering in prototype builds of other designs.

 Power GPS With Flight Computer USB Port For "Warm-Up"